Developer Documentation

 The example scene in Play mode

-You’ll see the Player GameObject from top and you’ll notice eventually, that the microphone is recording (for example on Mac you might need to give Unity access to your Microphone).
+You’ll see the Player GameObject from a top-down view.
+You’ll notice that the microphone is active and recording.
+On platforms like macOS, iOS, or Android, you may need to grant Unity permission to access your microphone beforehand.

 You can drag & drop the Player cube with your mouse to position it somewhere else on the scene.
 That will become important later to experience 3D audio.